Nigerians in Abuja, Kano, and Lagos are worried about the scarcity of the Central Bank of Nigeria (CBN)’s redesigned N200, N500, and N1,000 banknotes.

 Checks at ATMs across Lagos indicated that the old notes are still being dispensed.

 Customers who visited the banking halls before the holiday also disclosed that they were issued the old notes.
 One of them, Miss Iyunade Phillip said, “I was given old notes at the bank on Thursday, December 29.
 The new notes are very scarce.
-I am not sure if they can keep to the January 31 deadline because the notes are not available.”
+I am unsure if they can keep to the January 31 deadline because the notes are unavailable.”

-It was learnt from some bank workers in Ojo, Ikeja and Agbara in Lagos and Ogun states that they have not been issued new notes while others said the CBN was rationing the new notes.
+Some bank workers in Ojo, Ikeja, and Agbara in Lagos and Ogun states said they had not been issued new notes, while others said the CBN was rationing the new notes.

 “We don’t have any new notes and have not been dispensing any in the last week because CBN has not issued us any since the last one was disbursed,” said an Access Bank staff member at GRA Ikeja.

-A Point of Sales (POS) operator in the Ogba area of Lagos, Mrs Zainab Ajibade, said she was still collecting the old notes because the new ones are hardly available.
-She said that banks are still issuing the old notes to them.
+A Point of Sale (POS) operator in the Ogba area of Lagos, Mrs Zainab Ajibade, said she was still collecting the old notes because the new ones were hardly available.
+She said that banks were still issuing the old notes to them.

 It was also observed that most customers who paid with cash at shopping malls and stores during the festive period used old notes.